Pushkin

 Modifying stim.js

 This file controls the self-paced reading sentences and comprehension questions (if relevant) presented to participants.
 Create a new table of sentences and comprehension questions for your experiment, with your comprehension questions in a three-element array (i.e. ['question' , 'correct answer', 'incorrect answer']).
-Then use a table-to-JSON converter such as this one to format it correctly for jsPsych and paste the array into the stim.js file.
+Then use a table-to-JSON converter such as to format it correctly for jsPsych and paste the array into the stim.js file.
 Run pushkin prep and pushkin start again, and your experiment should be ready to go!